Dutch Baby

 This post may contain affiliate links.
 Read my full disclosure policy.

-Start your day off right with a Dutch baby—a big, puffy pancake baked in a sizzling-hot buttered skillet.
+Start your day off right with a Dutch baby—a big, puffy, German-style pancake baked in a sizzling-hot buttered skillet.

 Dutch baby with fruit in a skillet.

-Sometimes called a German pancake, a Dutch Baby is a big, poofy, family-style pancake with a custardy center—think of it as a cross between a crepe, a pancake, and a popover.
-It’s guaranteed to get oohs and ahhs when you set it on the table, and it’s so simple to make.
-You whirl up the batter in a blender, pour it into a sizzling-hot buttered skillet, and then slide it into the oven.
-As the Dutch baby bakes, the sides rise above the edges of the pan, creating a golden, puffy crust with a tender, eggy middle.
+Sometimes called a German pancake, a Dutch Baby is a big, puffy, family-style pancake with a custardy center—think of it as a cross between a crepe, a pancake, and a popover.
+It never fails to get “oohs” and “ahhs” when you bring it to the table, and it’s surprisingly easy to make.
+Just whirl the batter in a blender, pour it into a sizzling-hot, buttered skillet, and pop it in the oven.
+As it bakes, the sides rise dramatically, creating a golden, puffy crust with a tender, eggy middle.

-You’ll see from the photos below that Dutch babies collapse quickly as they cool, so have everyone seated at the table when you pull it out of the oven for maximum wow factor.
-To serve, dust the the pancake with confectioners’ sugar and top with fresh berries, if desired, then slice into wedges and drizzle with maple syrup.
+Dutch babies do deflate quickly as they cool, so be sure to have everyone ready when you pull it out for maximum wow factor.
+To serve, dust with powdered sugar, add fresh berries if you like, and slice into wedges to drizzle with maple syrup.

 “Super easy and tasty!
 My boys devoured it within minutes and wanted more!
 Another hit that we’ll add to the brunch rotation!”